jphein/boxen/README.md

 ssh ubuntu@<ip from dhcp syslog> -p ubuntu
 Then run the above steps as if you were installing with CD

 Roadmap: Have an Ubuntu cloud version for large nonprofits with 6 servers or more.
+Make into a .deb package.

 You many want to run this command after boXenLinux is installed to enable a firewall.
 CAUTION: You need to setup rules first.
 This could disconnect you, if you are using SSH to install.